Portland Coffee Cuppings

 Coava's Public Coffee Cuppings

-We hold free public coffee cuppings in Portland & San Diego.
+We hold free public coffee cuppings at our roastery in Portland.

 Portland: Monday - Saturday @1pm at the Public Brew Bar & Roastery.

 Coava's complimentary coffee cuppings last approximately 30-45 minutes, depending on number of attendees.
 It's an exciting way for you learn about coffee, meet fellow coffee lovers, and sample our rotating seasonal menu of coffees.

 Our coffee cupping events are free of charge and attendees will receive a 10% discount on bagged coffee, merchandise, & brew gear on the day of the cupping.
 People of all skill levels are welcome to join.
 Come have fun and learn something new!

 If you're interested in a private coffee cupping event, please contact us to learn more about pricing and availability.

 What is a Coffee Cupping?